Minnesota launches COVID-19 testing of nursing home inspectors months after outbreak

 The respiratory illness caused by the coronavirus is known to be especially lethal to older adults and those living in nursing homes and assisted-living facilities, where people live in close quarters and workers move from room to room.

 In Minnesota, as in much of the country, long-term care facilities remain the epicenter of the pandemic.
-About a third of Minnesota's 370 nursing homes still have active outbreaks of the virus, defined as a COVID-19 case within the past 28 days.
+About a third of Minnesota's 370 nursing homes have active outbreaks of the virus, defined as a COVID-19 case within the past 28 days.
 Some 11% of assisted-living facilities also have active outbreaks, the Health Department reported this week.
-As of Friday, 73% of the 1,847 deaths from the coronavirus have been residents of long-term care facilities, state records show.
+As of Friday, 73% of the 1,847 deaths from the coronavirus have been residents of long-term care facilities.

-State health officials have repeatedly warned of the limits of testing, noting that they should be done in conjunction with more preventive measures, such as wearing masks, physical distancing and regular hand-washing.
+State health officials have repeatedly warned of the limits of testing, noting that it should be done in conjunction with more preventive measures, such as wearing masks, physical distancing and regular hand-washing.